 Laura is a sub editor and writer for A Younger Theatre, alongside her day job as Marketing Administrator for a performing arts college.
 She has finally made her way to London via Ipswich, Cambridge and Ascot, and has even survived a couple of stints at the Edinburgh Fringe.
 Laura has also written and edited for The Cambridge Student, Varsity, Ed Fringe Review and The Student Journals as well running her own blog, The Play’s The Thing.

-All our current jobs are listed in our Jobs Section of the website, this includes reviewers, bloggers and young journalists.
+All our current jobs are listed in our Jobs Section of the website, this writing opportunities and production roles.